MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/data-binding-basics.md

 ---
 title: "Part 4.
 Data Binding Basics"
-description: "Data bindings allow properties of two objects to be linked so that a change in one causes a change in the other.
-This is a very valuable tool, and while data bindings can be defined entirely in code, XAML provides shortcuts and convenience.
-Consequently, one of the most important markup extensions in Xamarin.Forms is Binding." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 342288C3-BB4C-4924-B178-72E112D777BA
+description: "Data bindings allow properties of two objects to be linked so that a change in one causes a change in the other." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 342288C3-BB4C-4924-B178-72E112D777BA